SwetaGadhiya/KMEAN-Classification/README.md

 To run the project,

-Your system have pre0installed python3.
+Your system have pre-installed python3.
 Your system must have the following packages installed:

 * numpy